-We understand that homeless conditions have a severe and long lasting effect on children, seriously impacting their mental, emotional, physical and social development which often results in dramatically higher levels of acute and chronic illness.
-Homeless children are at risk and often in fear of being separated from their families and placed in the foster care system.
-Children who grow up without a home are more likely to experience homelessness again in their life, perpetuating the vicious cycle of homelessness.
+At Midnight Mission in Los Angeles, we understand that the experiences of homelessness, even living in homeless shelters for families, have a severe and long-lasting effect on children, seriously impacting their mental, emotional, physical, and social development, which often results in dramatically higher levels of acute and chronic illness.
+Children in these circumstances are in fear and often at risk of being separated from their families and placed in the foster care system.
+Children who grow up without a home are also more likely to experience homelessness again in their life, perpetuating the vicious cycle of homelessness.

-Our Family Living Program provides not only counseling for the children, but also after school tutoring and educational programs.
-Our team of professionals collaborate with strong community partners, such as L.A.
-Works, School on Wheels and Loyola Marymount University students in an effort to ensure our children’s
+Our Family Living Program not only provides counseling for these children but also after-school tutoring and educational programs.
+Our team of professionals works in collaboration with strong community partners, such as L.A.
+Works, School on Wheels, and Loyola Marymount University students to ensure our children’s academic success.

-The HomeLight Family Living summer camp was established in 2012.
-Each summer, our current and alumni children experience summer camp, trips to the beach, camping and many other exciting activities.
-It is important for the children to have fun and feel like kids, and for the parents to know children are safe and not alone.
+The HomeLight Family Living summer camp, established in 2012, is one of the ways that Midnight Mission in Los Angeles seeks to give our children a chance to enjoy themselves in a way they may never have been able to before.
+Each summer, our current and alumni children can experience the joys of summer camp, trips to the beach, camping, and many other exciting activities.
+It is important for the children to have fun and just be kids and for the parents to rest assured their children are safe and not alone.

-Many children suffer from education deficiencies as a result of being homeless and/or living in extreme poverty.
-As part of our focus on academic improvement, HomeLight staff maintains an enriched learning environment well-suited for the needs of our children.
-Specialty volunteers and staff offer one-on-one tutoring, basic literacy, and computer classes, and a book club for our school-aged children.
+As a result of experiencing homelessness, living in homeless shelters for families, and/or living in extreme poverty, many children suffer from education deficiencies.
+As part of our focus on academic improvement, HomeLight staff strives to provide an enriched learning environment well-suited for the specific needs of our children.
+Our specialty volunteers and staff offer one-on-one tutoring, basic literacy, computer classes, and a book club for our school-aged children.